systemsdk/docker-nginx-php-laravel/readme.md

 2.For installing docker-compose as `Linux Standalone binary` please follow steps on the page [install compose](https://docs.docker.com/compose/install/other/#install-compose-standalone) if you are using Linux OS.

-Note: Please run next cmd after above step 2 if you are using Linux OS: `sudo usermod -aG docker $USER`
+Note 1: Please run next cmd after above step 2 if you are using Linux OS: `sudo usermod -aG docker $USER`

+Note 2: If you are using docker desktop for MacOS 12.2 or later - please enable [virtiofs](https://www.docker.com/blog/speed-boost-achievement-unlocked-on-docker-desktop-4-6-for-mac/) for the performance.

 ## Setting up DEV environment
 1.You can clone this repository from GitHub or install via composer.